piotrgiedziun/university/lab3/README.txt

 - performance of indexes for strings find tickets sold for movies
 	- starting with "the" -> "the%"
 	- having the word "the" -> "%the%"

+REPORT:
+	- in LATEX
+	- with graphs (time per query/table size)
+	- that shows the beneffits obtained by adding indexes in the case examined during the labs.
+	- run the benchmarks for different size od tables (different index cardinalities) e.g. for tickets with 1k, 10k, 100k, 1000k rows